THE KEY TO THE BIBLE, STUDENT - 3rd SESSION

 Jn.3:14-17

-still angry, so Moses intercedes for the people and asks Him to forgive their
+still angry, so Moses interceded for the people and asked Him to forgive their

 sin or blot him out of his book with along them.
-God answers that He will blot out the ones
+God answered that He would blot out the ones

-Moses that He will send his angel to lead them to the land He promised to
+Moses that He would send His angel to lead them to the land He promised to

 Abraham and drive out its inhabitants, but that He Himself would not go up

-is God's presence with them that distinguishes His people from all others (33:12-17).
+God's presence with them that distinguished His people from all others (33:12-17).
 The narrative continues as

 Moses'